iCliniq Logo

 What Is Non-small Cell Lung Cancer?

-It is a condition in which cancer cell formation in lung tissues occurs.
+It is a condition in which cancer cells form in the lung tissues.
 Non-small cell lung cancer is of several types.
-It is majorly caused due to smoking.
-The condition is presented by a continuous cough that does not subside, along with shortness of breath.
+It is mainly caused by smoking.
+The condition is characterized by a persistent cough that does not resolve, along with shortness of breath.
 Wheezing, troubled breathing, hoarseness, and tiredness can also occur.
-Staging and diagnosing of non-small cell lung cancer is done by performing certain tests.
-A biopsy is advised if lung cancer is suspected.
-The prognosis of the condition is affected due to certain factors which determine the treatment options.

-When and Why to Take Dacomitinib?
+When to Take Dacomitinib?

-• Dacomitinib is taken one time every day.
+• Dacomitinib is taken once daily.

 • It can be administered with or without food.